toliv/portfolio-site/app/blog/posts/github-actions-lessons.md

 The following are things small and large I've learned, re-learned, and re-re-learned working with Github Actions.

 Many of these were learned during a big undertaking to enable basic continuous deploys in a prior role.
-I'll share the full details on that in another post, but I think these are more interesting and useful even out of that context.
+I'll share the full details on that in another post, but I think these are interesting and useful even out of that context.

 I'll assume the reader has a basic understanding of a [Merge Queue](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/configuring-pull-request-merges/managing-a-merge-queue).